 For the time that it exists (a minimum of 12 months), it will work closely with the existing Food, Beverage and Pharmaceutical IRC, which will continue to have responsibility for supporting the development of all food and beverage related units, skill sets and qualifications.

+All IRCs are appointed by the Australian Industry and Skills Committee (AISC).
 Skills Impact provides support services to a group of related IRCs so they can effectively connect and engage with industry about their skill needs.
-All IRCs are appointed by the Australian Industry and Skills Committee (AISC).
+For further information about this IRC please contact us.

 Operating Framework for IRCs